As all Bolivian Airports were nationalized in early 2013, there is no official Airport site available.

 VVI Airport is located within the province Warnes - accessible from motorway 7 (Santa Cruz-Montero) - and is near the City of Santa Cruz de la Sierra - Bolivia's most prosperous and populous city.
 (Airport Contact: tel.
 171 - 3385000.)

-With a long runway, and an estimated 0.8 million passengers a year, Viru Viru International Airport is hub to Boliviana de Aviacion and is served by a number of international airlines offering direct and connecting flights to all points of the globe.
+With a long runway, and 2.4 million passengers in 2015, Viru Viru International Airport is hub to Boliviana de Aviacion and is served by a number of international airlines offering direct and connecting flights to all points of the globe.
 American Airlines serves Viru Viru from Miami Airport.

 NOTE: US citizens will need a tourist visa - see http://bolivia.usembassy.gov/information-on-bolivian-visas.html